PienvandenAbeele/Simply5GSecurity/docs/_basics/smf.md

 <a href="https://www.etsi.org/deliver/etsi_ts/129500_129599/129502/17.06.00_60/ts_129502v170600p.pdf">3GPP Specifications</a>

 ### Security importance
 The SMF handles the information between sessions, and thus also checks the security of sessions.
+If sessions are insecure, it creates a possibility for attacks like man-in-the-middle attacks, spoofing or DDos attacks.
 Therefore it is essential for the security of the network that the SMF works.